taufek/blog/_posts/2020-06-03-fortify-cluster-with-bastion.markdown

 You can't appreciate enough the complexity of services `kops` utility created under the hood with just one command, `kops create ...`.
 I can't imagine the hours you have to put in to setup everything manually versus doing it with `kops`.
-And it is just not about creating but also managing with this utility.
+And it is just not about creating but also managing the infrastructure with this utility.
 By using this utility not only you save your time but rest assured that your infrastructure is configured in a correct manner.